MohdFahadIITK/certificate-transparency-fahad/README.md

 - **i.
 For a website** -
 - **ii.
 For a specific Certificate** -

-## 2. If the certificate has valid CA.
+## 2. If the certificate has valid CA and correctness.
 ## 3. Check across the revocation list.